 Susan Pfau Yeager has been performing professionally for over 20 years all over the world.
 She toured extensively in Europe as Christine in Phantom and in Canada as a soloist in Andrew Lloyd Weber: Music of the Night.
 Here, in the States, Susan has been seen in such shows as The Hunchback of Notre Dame (NY Workshop), A Little Night Music, Forbidden Broadway, 7 Brides for 7 Brothers, Du Barry was a Lady(Broadway), Hot n’ Cole, and Candide to name a few.
 She appeared in Tiptoes as part of the Gershwin Celebration at Carnegie Hall and in Stephen Schwartz’ Children of Eden (She is featured on the cast recording).
 Other recordings include Indianapolis Symphony Orchestra Yuletide Recording 2004 with Sandi Patty and Daniel Rodriguez as well as Stephen Sondheim’s The Frogs.
 Susan was noted in The New York Times for her performance in Gay Divorce at Carnegie Hall and for her “strong portrayal of Bathsheba” in The Eternal Road at Avery Fisher Hall.
 Since moving to Ardmore, Susan has been busy directing for Ardmore Little Theatre.
 Her directing credits include Spamalot, Young Frankenstein, 9 to 5, Bye Bye Birdie, Jekyll & Hyde, Smokey Joe’s Cafe, and Cinderella.
 She was the music director for Hairspray and Evita.
 Susan also co-directed Music Man, Into the Woods and Fiddler On the Roof at Dickson Summer Community Theatre.
 In April 2013, she created Noel Productions, Inc. a professional theatre company in Ardmore.
 Through Noel Productions, Inc., Susan produced, wrote, directed and performed in Noël: A Celebration of Christmas 2013 as well as The Life That Late I Led - A One Woman Show about her life and career in Show business.
-She is the owner of Susan Pfau Yeager Studios, in the Ardmoreite Building, where she was teaching masterclasses, voice lessons and acting class before she was hired by Murray State College as the Chair of the Arts and Humanities Department.
+She is the owner of Susan Pfau Yeager Studios, located in the Ardmoreite Building, where she was teaching masterclasses, voice lessons and acting class before she was hired by Murray State College as the Chair of the Arts and Humanities Division.
 She earned her Bachelor of Music Degree at Arizona State University, and her Master of Music Degree and Artist Diploma at the Cincinnati Conservatory of Music.
 Susan is a proud member of Actor’s Equity.

-Lisa Coulter - Theatre, Speech, Humanities
+Lisa Coulter - Speech, Humanities I & II, Intro to Theatre

 Professor Lisa Coulter comes to Murray State College from her home state of Kansas.
 She graduated from Kansas State University with her Master’s Degree in Speech and Theatre and has post graduate hours from there as well.
-Her Bachelor’s Degree is from Fort Hays State University in Elementary Education, and she also attended and graduated with an Associate’s of Arts Degree from Colby Community College.
+Her Bachelor’s Degree is from Fort Hays State University in Elementary Education, and she also attended and graduated with an Associate of Arts Degree from Colby Community College.
 Lisa has been a faculty member of Murray State since 1991 teaching many classes including Composition I and II, Speech, Introduction to Theatre, Acting, Creative Dramatics, and Humanities.
 She was department chair of the Language and Fine Arts Departments for 7 years of her tenure.
 Lisa has directed every play Murray has produced since 1991 for a total of almost 50 plays.
 She believes it is important to do a wide variety of plays and musicals so that a student can get a taste of different genres; therefore, she produces comedies, dramas, children’s plays, and musicals.
 The department has put on plays such as “Treasure Island”, “Doll’s House”, “Once Upon a Mattress”, “The Crucible”, “Proposals”, “Aladdin”, “Little Shop of Horrors”, and many more.
 Lisa is the sponsor of Characters’ Club and Delta Psi Omega (the national drama fraternity) on campus.
 The club and department have hosted haunted houses and dinner theatres and gone on several club trips over the years.
 Lisa’s husband, Charles (Chuck) teaches adjunct for Murray in Humanities and the stage crafting classes as well as working full-time for INCA.
-He and his stage crafting classes build the sets for the productions, and just last semester built a ship in Fletcher Auditorium for “Treasure Island”.
+He and his stage crafting classes build the sets for the productions, and once built a ship in Fletcher Auditorium for “Treasure Island”.
 Chuck and Lisa have two teenage boys, Christopher and Michael.
 Chris is a freshman at East Central studying music and Michael is a sophomore in high school in Tishomingo.
 In her spare time, Lisa enjoys traveling, backpacking and canoeing, kayaking, gardening and canning.